WebSnifferHQ/ExpeditedTransferOutRegistrars/README.md

 Porkbun supports expedited outbound domain transfers.
 Read the details in their article [How to approve an outbound transfer from Porkbun
 ](https://kb.porkbun.com/article/139-how-to-approve-an-outbound-transfer-from-porkbun).

-## Sav

-Once you receive an email from Sav with the subject "Domain Transfer Out Started," navigate to the domain details of the relevant domain in your Sav "My Domains" panel.
-Click the "Approve" link next to the "Pending Transfer" status of the domain.

-Sav has a support article titled [Transferring a Domain Away from Sav](https://help.sav.com/hc/en-us/articles/11932938198171-Transferring-a-Domain-Away-from-Sav), but it does not mention the option to expedite a domain transfer.

 ## Spaceship